chialab/rna-cli/commands/publish/README.md

-It uses [lerna](https://github.com/lerna/lerna) for monorepo's packages release to NPM.
+It uses [lerna](https://github.com/lerna/lerna) to publish modules of a monorepo to NPM, creating a release tag for Git.
+Support for plain module is missing at the moment.

 ### Options